11 days / 10 days kayaking

 Join us on a cultural and historical journey through the stunning Lofoten Islands.
 A circumnavigation of the Lofoten Islands offers incredible scenery, a taste of Viking history, and a few creature comforts as we paddle through quaint fishing villages along the coast.

-The second week will find us rounding the northwest tip of the Islands, and travelling in a north easterly direction along a more exposed coastline.
+The second portion will find us rounding the northwest tip of the Islands, and travelling in a north easterly direction along a more exposed coastline.
 The northern coastline consists of granite cliffs and huge white sand beaches.
 The atmosphere changes and is considerably more wild and remote, with swell, a cool northerly wind, and few villages along this stretch.

 Situated 150 kilometers above the Arctic Circle, the Lofoten Island archipelago is renowned for its stunning scenery and rich culture steeped in history.
 The Lofoten Wall, a dramatic collection of mountain peaks, surge straight out of the ocean providing spectacular paddling.
 Being above the Arctic Circle means nearly 24 hours of daylight with sunsets that last for hours, a fitting end to each superb paddling day.